 Quesadillas are so fun and easy!
 What fun flavor combination do you want to see in a quesadilla next?
 Tell us in the comments below!

 - Pre cook your tortillas if they are not cooked already.

-- Make sure your chicken and peppers are ready to go.
+- Make sure peppers are ready to go.
 Roast the peppers by placing them on the top shelf of the oven on the broil setting.
 Leave the oven door open just a crack.
 Roast on the heat until the peppers start to turn black and the skin is blistered.
 Rotate and repeat until all sides are roasted.
 This will take only a couple minutes per side.

-- Heat a nonstick skillet over medium heat.
+- Heat a large nonstick skillet over medium heat.
 Make sure all of your ingredients are ready to go as you will be building quickly in the skillet.

 - Remove the quesadilla and place on a cutting board to rest for 1-2 minutes.
 The resting will let the cheese start to settle so that it does not all leak out when cut.

 - Cut the quesadilla into triangles and serve with sour cream or your sauces of choice.